kamicane/elements/doc/elements.md

 ## handle

 This method will loop through all elements and the callback will be called with the native DOM element.
-The returned version of the callback will be returned as an array, like `Array.prototype.map`.
+An array will be returned by this method, which contains the values returned by the callback, like `Array.prototype.map`.

 ### Syntax